Robust Maximum Capture Facility Location under Random Utility Maximization Models: Additional Experiments

 Figure \ref{fig:200-100-mnl} shows the histograms given by the four approaches for MNL instances, where the ability of RO to provide protection is clearly shown.
 When $\epsilon\geq 0.4$, the histograms given by RO always have higher peaks, shorter tails, and higher worst-case objective values.
 The trade-off of being robust can also be seen.

-Figure \ref{fig:200-100-nested} shows the histograms given by the four approaches for nested logit instances and Figure \ref{fig:200-100-ranks} shows the percentile ranks of the RO's worst objective values.
+Figure \ref{fig:200-100-nested} shows the histograms for nested logit instances.
+Figure \ref{fig:200-100-ranks} shows the percentile ranks of the RO's worst-case objective values.
 In analogous to the previous experiments, the ability of RO in protecting the decision-maker from low objective values is clearly demonstrated.

+\paragraph{{Instances of $|I|=1000$ and $m=100$}.} Figure \ref{fig:1000-100-mnl} shows the histograms given by the four approaches under the MNL choice model.
+The difference between the histograms of the four approaches is not clear when $\epsilon$ is small.
+With $\epsilon \geq 0.4$, the histograms given by the RO solutions have very small variance, shorted left tails, and particularly high peaks, as compared to the other approaches.
+Figure \ref{fig:1000-100-nested} below shows the histograms given by the four approaches under the nested logit choice model.
+The histograms of RO, SA, and DET1 are similar at $\epsilon \in \{0.02, 0.04\}$.
+When $\epsilon$ becomes larger, RO gives histograms of higher peaks, smaller variances, and shorter tails, as compared to other approaches.
+It clearly shows the ability of RO in protecting the decision-makers against worse-case situations.
+In Figure \ref{fig:1000-100-ranks}, we plot the percentile ranks of the RO's worst objective value.
+We see that the percentile ranks only become significant when $\epsilon >0.26$ for the MNL and $\epsilon > 0.2$ for the nested logit instances.

+\paragraph{{Instances of $|I|=82341$ and $m=59$}} In Figures \ref{fig:82341-59-mnl}, \ref{fig:82341-59-nested}, and \ref{fig:82341-59-ranks}, we plot similar figures as in the previous sections for large-scale instances of size $|I|=82341$ and $m=59$, which give analogous observations, i.e., the histograms of RO always have lower variances and shorter tails and the percentiles ranks of the RO's worst-case objective values are always significant, especially when $\epsilon$ becomes large.